github/training-kit/workbooks/github-advanced.md

 ---
 layout: workbook
-title: GitHub Advanced Workbook • Mastering all of Git and GitHub
+title: GitHub Advanced Workbook
-description: A student and teacher outline to the GitHub Advanced class.
+description: This student and teacher workbook will be your companion to the GitHub Advanced class taught by the [GitHub Training Team](http://training.github.com/) and other educational groups.
+In this course, you'll learn how to leverage all of the shortcuts, commands and advanced workflows of both Git and GitHub.

 ---